Skip to main content

 Historical Significance

 The Bell Hotel has served as an inn since 1493, making it one of England's oldest continuously operating hostelries.
-It served as a principal coaching inn on the crucial London-Norwich mail coach route, hosting countless travelers over the centuries.
+It served as a principal coaching inn on the crucial London-Norwich mail coach route, hosting countless travellers over the centuries.
 The building features remarkable original architectural elements including 'Wattle & Daub' walls, Samson's post, Elizabethan wall paintings, a priest's hole, and original secret passages.
 With the arrival of railway connections to Thetford and wider Norfolk, the inn transformed into a hotel while maintaining its historic character.

 Architecture